 Problem management and “end-to-end”

-When I say end-to-end, I literally mean that.
+When I say end-to-end (in terms of problem management), I literally mean that.
 For example: One day at lunch someone draws a quick outline for a new widget on a napkin, and it shows ‘use part 345a here’.
 They hand the drawing to the engineer they’re having lunch with, who looks at it and says, “If you use part 345a the widget will catastrophically fail when you turn it on.
 You need to use part 789b instead.
 Are you gonna eat those fries?”

 What happened?
 Well, the engineer performed proactive problem management is what happened…and he did it at the “napkin” stage before anything was really anything.
 By doing so, he assessed and mitigated a potential cause of negative effect that might otherwise not have presented itself until the widget was developed and marketed to a customer who then flipped the “ON” switch and caused an “incident” – long after many opportunities to identify the problem that was introduced at the very birth of the idea.